michaelklishin/monger/README.md

 ## Usage

-Unless documentation guides & examples are written (targeted for the 1.0 release), it is fair to say that it is *likely to be unusable* to anyone other than the author.
+Before documentation guides & examples are written (targeted for the 1.0 release), it is fair to say that it is *likely to be unusable* to anyone other than the author.